iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 Are you or someone on your team an R user?
-[João Santiago](https://twitter.com/jcpsantiago) who has contributed to DVC, recently came up with dvcru to provide utility functions for DVC pipelines using R scripts.
+[João Santiago](https://twitter.com/jcpsantiago) who has contributed to DVC, recently came up with "dvcru" to provide utility functions for DVC pipelines using R scripts.
 Additionally the project aims to show typical workflows they enable as well as provide project templates.
 Check out all the R goodness in [this Github Repository](https://github.com/jcpsantiago/dvcru).

 <external-link